christianbender/processing-examples/README.md

 You can contribute to this repository.
 For instance you can deliever some processing-programs and examples.
 Please comment your code and create a directory for your examples or programs.
+**If you use third party assets then please think on the license!**

 ---